kplabs-pl/sml-docs/src/tutorials/leopard/zero_to_hero/dpu.rst

 A bit of background
 -------------------

-Deep-learning Processor Unit is an IP Core provided by AMD that accelerates deep-learning inference on Xilinx FPGAs.
+Deep-learning Processor Unit is an IP Core provided by AMD that accelerates deep-learning inference on Xilinx FPGA devices.
 It's part of Vitis AI library and facilities running models created with TensorFlow or PyTorch on FPGA.
 Integration of Deep-learning Processor Unit into Linux distribution follows similar steps as integration of other IP blocks (like double UART from :doc:`/tutorials/leopard/zero_to_hero/enable_pl_support`).

 Prerequisites
 -------------